5cnetwork/ace139.github.io/_posts/2016-10-15-installing-pycharm-in-linux.markdown

 # Installing JetBrains PyCharm IDE in Linux

 **PyCharm** has been controversially the best IDE available for Python and it's frameworks.
-It's competitor is **Microsoft Visual Studio** is also very good but it comes with a whole lot of features irrelevant to Python and hence resource hungry.
+It's competitor **Microsoft Visual Studio** is also very good but it comes with a whole lot of features irrelevant to Python and hence resource hungry.
 PyCharm is on the hand comparatively less resource hungry and Python oriented.
 PyCharm also allows to acquire [free license](https://www.jetbrains.com/student/) for Students.

 ### Download